0x4m4/arena.0x4m4.com/notes/miscellaneous.md

-# Miscellaneous - A Beginner's Guide to Various Cybersecurity Skills

 ## Introduction

 The "Miscellaneous" category in cybersecurity encompasses a variety of skills and techniques that don't fall under traditional topics like web exploitation or cryptography but are still essential in a well-rounded cybersecurity skill set.
 These may include problem-solving techniques, networking basics, scripting, and unique challenges that test your ability to think outside the box.